giovannilondero/giovannilondero/README.md

 Passionately curious, always eager to learn something new.

-Mobile app developer (w/ Flutter and Ionic) and web devolper (w/ Angular and React) 📱
+Mobile app developer (w/ Flutter and Ionic) and web devolper (w/ React and Angular) 📱

 🌱 💻  Always improving my skills, plus learning about NodeJS, Kotlin and Rust.